He cannot even kill a rat.

 “Sobhraj usually looks good in chains, exuding a kind of criminal chic, yes, with a touch of the corporate,” Neville writes to me in an email interview later on.

 Sobhraj is made to sit along with other accused on a wooden bench in the courtyard.
-The guards make a security ring around him and ask me, rather rudely, to put away my camera and cellphone.
+The guards make a security ring around him and order me to put away my camera and cellphone.
 Thapa and I stand on another bench to be able to see Sobhraj and speak to him.

 “Section 115 has already been ordered,” Thapa tells him.

-“What does that mean, mother,” Sobhraj, who had not known about the hearing being adjourned, almost sounds like a child.
+“What does that mean, mother,” asks Sobhraj, who had not known about the hearing being adjourned, almost sounding like a child.

 I ask Sobhraj if he still feels he can get free.
 According to a Nepalese rule, a convict’s sentence is halved once he reaches 70.
 This means Sobhraj, who has already served eight years in prison, may go free after two years even though a life sentence is for 20 years.
 I ask him if he fears the Nepal government will try to prevent this from happening.
 “Yeah, yeah, but I’m not hoping to stay that long.”